UCSB-NLP-Chang/ThinkPrune/README.md

 So, we directly delete this folder (of course we cannot delete other files -- this is only effective to delete our ray cache and `/tmp/ray/ray_current_cluster`)

+See [this issue](https://github.com/UCSB-NLP-Chang/ThinkPrune/issues/2) for a more elegant solution.

 4. choose the model and length limit

 ```